 In 2014, in order to better align the organization’s renewed commitment to activating the community beyond the confines of any one building, the Lanesboro Art Center was rebranded as simply Lanesboro Arts — what the organization is known as today.
 Later in 2014, Lanesboro Arts received the Bush Prize for Community Innovation as a result of its work developing the Lanesboro Arts Campus vision.
 “Lanesboro Arts has a remarkable story of innovation that is a testament to the power of inclusive, collaborative and resourceful problem-solving,” said Bush Foundation President Jennifer Ford Reedy in a press release announcing the prize.

 In September of 2014, the City of Lanesboro unanimously passed a resolution declaring the entire town of Lanesboro an Arts Campus, becoming the first rural town in American to make such a declaration.
-In May of 2015, the organization held a small reception for cross-sector partners and capital campaign donors to reflect on and celebrate accomplishments from Phase One of the Lanesboro Arts Campus initiative, including the Poetry Parking Lot, artful wayfinding signs installed to promote walkability and connect community spaces, historic restoration of the Gallery building facade, and the renovation of the upper level of the St. Mane Theatre that included the establishment of a Residency Center for the Lanesboro Artist Residency Program.
+In May of 2015, the organization held a small reception for cross-sector partners and capital campaign donors to reflect on and celebrate accomplishments from the initial phase of the Lanesboro Arts Campus initiative, including the Poetry Parking Lot, artful wayfinding signs installed to promote walkability and connect community spaces, historic restoration of the Gallery building facade, and the renovation of the upper level of the St. Mane Theatre that included the establishment of a Residency Center for the Lanesboro Artist Residency Program.
 In September 2015, the organization also received an Innovation in Planning award from the Minnesota Chapter of the American Planning Association for work developing and implementing the Lanesboro Arts Campus vision plan.

 Today, Lanesboro Arts is a multidisciplinary arts organization working to activate the people and places of Lanesboro by empowering and creating opportunities for artists.
 Some of the programs we provide in addition to our Juried Sales & Exhibition Galleries and St. Mane performance series are: